Bipolar Mixed Episode Overview

 - Rapid Mood Swings: Individuals may experience rapid and unpredictable shifts between the depressive and hypomanic states, leading to emotional turbulence.

-- Agitation and Irritability: Restlessness and irritability are common during a mixed episode, which can exacerbate mood fluctuations.
+- Agitation and Irritability: Restlessness and irritability are common during a mixed episode, exacerbating mood fluctuations.

-- Impulsive Behavior: The combination of depressive and hypomanic symptoms may lead to impulsive decisions and risky behaviors.
+- Impulsive Behavior: Combining depressive and hypomanic symptoms may lead to rash decisions and risky behaviors.

 - Poor Concentration: Racing thoughts and difficulty focusing can impair cognitive functioning.